jasonzissman/gamification-engine/docs/sample-flows/use-case-simple-badge.md

 // Request Body
 {
   "name": "Mobile Power User",
-  "description": "Award a goal to users that log in at least 5 times from our mobile app.", "criteria": [
+  "description": "Awarded to users that log in at least 5 times from our mobile app.", "criteria": [
     {
       "description": "Log in 5 times from our mobile app.",